 We further assessed the compatibility of the data with emission models for each individual pulse.
-Assuming that the same emission mechanism operates during a pulse, any single time-bin that violates the synchrotron limit indicates that a photospheric origin is more probable (Fig. \ref{fig:max_dis}).
-We also used the criterion that $\alpha_{\rm max} > -0.5$ which identifies pulses that significantly prefer photopsheric emission \citep{Acuner2020}.
-The first pulse in a burst is clearly different from the later pulses: 3/4 of them violate the synchrotron emission and half of them prefer photospheric emission.
+Assuming that the same emission mechanism operates during a pulse, any single time bin that violates the synchrotron limit indicates that a photospheric origin is more probable (Fig. \ref{fig:max_dis}).
+We also used the criterion that $\alpha_{\rm max} > -0.5$ which identifies pulses that significantly prefer photospheric emission \citep{Acuner2020}.
+The first pulse in a burst is clearly different from the later pulses: three-fourths of them violate the synchrotron emission, and half of them prefer photospheric emission.
 These fractions decrease rapidly for subsequent pulses.

-We argue that in many cases synchrotron emission in later pulses might contribute to these trends.
-However, the similarity between pulses, averaging over the whole sample, point to photospheric origin of most pulses, allbeit with greatly varying dissipation properties
+We argue that in many cases, synchrotron emission in later pulses might contribute to these trends.
+However, the similarity between pulses, averaging over the whole sample, points to a photospheric origin of most pulses, albeit with greatly varying dissipation properties

-We conclude that photospheric emission can be found at any time during the burst duration, however, it is more common in the early phase.
-In order to make general statement of the emission mechanism in GRB, the spectral softening of $\alpha$ between pulses is a property that needs to be considered.
+We conclude that photospheric emission can be found at any time during the burst duration; however, it is more common in the early phase.
+In order to make a general statement of the emission mechanism in a GRB, the spectral softening of $\alpha$ between pulses is a property that needs to be considered.
 In particular, the analysis of individual pulses will be influenced by their occurrence relative to the trigger time.
 The chance to detect the photosphere is largest among the first few pulses, while synchrotron emission is mainly found at late times.
-This also allows for coexistence of emissions at late times.
+This also allows for the coexistence of emissions at late times.

 \acknowledgments